sematext/docs/docs/guide/integrations-guide.md

 - [Logs](../logs) from your applications, servers, etc.
 - [Events](../events) such as services starting or restarting, package installs and version updates, builds, deployments, alerts, etc. Events are graphed in timeseries charts and these charts can be correlated with metrics or logs components to enable faster troubleshooting.

-### Website and API Monitoring
+### Monitoring Websites, User Journeys, APIs, and User Experience

-For a Synthetics or Experience App, the Sematext Agent is not needed to monitor your website, APIs, or user experience.
+For a [Synthetics](../synthetics) or [Experience](../experience) App, the Sematext Agent is not needed to monitor your website, user journeys, APIs, or user experience.

-Synthetic monitoring of websites and APIs requires no installation of any kind - it is all configurable in the UI.
+Synthetic monitoring of websites, user journeys, or APIs requires no installation of any kind - it is all configurable in the UI.

 ![Sematext Cloud - Create New Monitor](../images/guide/integrations/synthetics-monitor.png)